 When investigating Momentum Ignition clusters with TT Score, you should focus on the:

-The order audit trail data on the Statistics Scorecard can then be used to verify all of the order information and the timing of the activity that was identified as potential Momentum Ignition.
+Use the Cluster Scorecard to get a closer look at the activity that triggered the high cluster score.
+The pressure chart on the scorecard provides visual clues about the potential suspect trading pattern.
+The order audit trail data on the scorecard can then be used to verify order information and timing of the activity.
+The following example shows trading activity identified as potential Momentum Ignition.